 Starting your own test and tag business can be an exciting experience, but before you take the plunge you could save yourself a lot of time and money by being aware of what’s required to succeed within the industry.

-We’ve gone ahead and chosen our top five tips that we believe are the most important factors to consider before you start a test and tag business.
+To help you navigate the path to success, we’ve gone ahead and compiled our top five tips that we believe are the most important factors to consider before you start a test and tag business.

-By choosing to run your own test and tag business, it’s absolutely vital that you have a strong understanding of the best practices in the industry.
+By choosing to run your own test and tag business, it’s absolutely vital that you have a solid understanding of industry best practices.
 This means when you’re out on the road testing appliances, you shouldn't be taking any shortcuts.
 For example, not conducting a thorough visual inspection.

 Building yourself a support network might not be a difficult thing to do, but it’s definitely the most beneficial.
 Whether you like or not, you’re going to need help at some point!
 This might include knowing where to get the right technical advice when you’re onsite, or following industry associations such as NESTA to stay up-to-date with test and tag industry standards.

 Beyond these immediate points of support, you’ll also need to find the right accountant and broker, getting advice on how to structure your business effectively and finding the right insurance to cover yourself.

 What to consider: ensure you have support available in every part of the business to help support your growth.

 It’s imperative that you have a decent understanding of the different test equipment options available and the specific features you’ll require in a PAT tester.
 The most important factor will be the range of tests you’ll be able to perform.
 This will also depend on the type of test and tag work you’ll be offering.